 The Wells Fargo Platinum card has the best introductory APR offer.
 For purchases, it’s 0% for 18 months.
 And it also offers 0% for 18 months on qualifying balance transfers.
 The balance transfer fee is 3% intro for 120 days, then up to 5% (min $5).

-Wells Fargo credit card requirements are similar to those of other issuers.
-You'll have to provide standard personal information such as name, address, and date of birth.
-A Social Security Number (SSN) or an Individual Tax Identification Number (ITIN) is also required.
-All applicants also need to be at least 18 years old.
-In terms of credit score requirements, most Wells Fargo credit cards will require … read full answergood credit or better.
+Wells Fargo credit card requirements include having a credit score of 700+ (for most cards) and providing standard personal information such as your name, address, and date of birth.
+A Social Security Number (SSN) or an Individual Tax Identification Number (ITIN) is also required, and all applicants must be 18+ years old.… read full answer